Let’s Assume Taxes

 This year Public Finance Journal will publish my article on how municipalities wasted billions of dollars between 2018 and 2021 by engaging in taxable advance refundings, when they should have waited until their bonds were callable and refunded them with tax-exempt debt.
 In July, I will present a paper about another wasteful transaction currently in vogue, tendering for tax-exempt bonds, at the Brookings Municipal Finance Conference.
 Based on my experience, my findings will go unchallenged, yet short of a major shake-up of the municipal finance industry, the waste will continue unabated.

 It troubles me that municipalities often practice poor debt management.
 They agree to bad deals, and the damage adds up to billions of dollars in needless taxpayer expense.
 Independent advisors are supposed to help municipalities in their negotiations with security firms, but they are often ineffectual.
-Advisors often endorse whatever bond underwriters recommend.
+Advisors often endorse whatever bond structure underwriters recommend.
 Until 2010, there was no certification process to be a municipal advisor and many of them were incompetent.
-I was on the Municipal Securities Rulemaking Board’s committee to come up with certification standards for municipal advisors, but I couldn’t push through what I consider to be adequate qualifications.
+I was on the Municipal Securities Rulemaking Board’s committee to come up with certification standards for municipal advisors, but I couldn’t push through what I consider to be adequate qualification standards.

 Meanwhile, public officials have other priorities than getting the best financing deal for their entities.
 I was advisor on a deal for Chicago when the city’s director of finance called and asked if I could attend a meeting the very next day.
 So I dropped everything, got on a plane, and made it in time to city hall.
 The mostly black city officials had called in everyone who was working on their bond deal for an emergency meeting on short notice; bankers, lawyers, and advisors; because they wanted some answers.
 But they weren’t interested in our qualifications, or in the maturity schedule of their debt, or whether it was priced optimally.
 Instead, the whole purpose of the emergency meeting, the only thing discussed, was how many minorities were working on their deal and whether they were being adequately compensated.